espressif/esp-idf/docs/api/wifi/index.rst

    Smart Config <esp_smartconfig>

-Example code for this API section is provided in `examples/wifi <https://github.com/espressif/esp-idf/tree/master/examples/wifi>`_ directory of ESP-IDF repository.
+Example code for this API section is provided in :example:`wifi` directory of ESP-IDF examples.